jEnbuska/none-dux/README.md

 #### clearReferences
 ###### After accessing a lot of data through actions the performance can get slower over time
 ```
+//clear all references
 nonedux.clearReferences();
+//clear users references
+nonedux.users.clearReferences();
 /*
   cleans the targets references and makes changes like setState faster
   Consider using this during route changes if you are noticing animation lag
-  Be cautious with promises!
+  Be cautious with pending promises, timeouts & intervals, that might be referencing to variables being cleared
-  In Promises allways reference values througt nonedux (root) because some other action
-  might hae called  this function
 */

 ```